 The Institute, established and administered under the School of Decision Sciences, aims to undertake relevant, high-quality policy research in supply chain and logistics management, bringing direct benefits to the community and enhancing the well-beings of supply chain and logistics stakeholders in Hong Kong and Pearl River Delta.

-Currently the institute has five themes that cut across the School of Business.
+The institute has five themes that cut across the School of Business.
 These include research in the following: Contemporary Issues in Capital Markets, Consumer and Organizational Behaviour, Cross-Cultural Management and International Markets, Ethics and Sustainability (including Junzi), and Pedagogy, Teaching and Case Research.
 These themes are coordinated through several faculty members and academics across the School are free to join any one or more of these.
 The aim of the five themes is to bring like-minded researchers together.
 Individuals can therefore share knowledge, network with others and work together to apply for research funding that ultimately will generate publications in leading journals.